momina-sheikh-dev/momina-sheikh-dev/README.md

 <em><b>About Me:</b></em>

-💼 Currently working at 1Dynamics as a low code developer.
+💼 Currently working at 1Dynamics as a Microsoft Power Platform Consultant.

 💡  Currently working as a Branding Consultant at PWiC (Pakistan Women in Computing) and an Ambassador of Ponder Alliance